-During the year ended December 31, 2010, the Company purchased, at a discount, approximately \$21.3 million of investment grade rated notes originally issued by the Company's CDO I issuing entity for a price of \$9.3 million, \$39.2 million originally issued by the Company's CDO II issuing entity for a price of \$12.1 million, and \$7.2 million originally issued by the Company's CDO III issuing entity for a price of \$1.4 million, for a total purchase of \$67.7 million of notes in 2010.
-The notes were purchased from third party investors, except for a \$15.0 million note which was purchased from the Company's manager, ACM, for a price of approximately \$6.2 million.
+During the year ended December 31, 2010, the Company purchased, at a discount, approximately \$67.7 million of investment grade rated Class A2, B, C, D, E, F and G notes originally issued by its three CDO issuing entities for a price of \$22.8 million from third party investors, except for a \$15.0 million Class B note which was purchased from the Company's manager, ACM, for a price of approximately \$6.2 million.
 In 2010, ACM purchased this note from a third party investor for approximately \$6.2 million.
 The Company recorded a net gain on extinguishment of debt of \$44.8 million from these transactions in its 2010 Consolidated Statement of Operations.

 In February 2010, the Company re-issued its own CDO bonds it had acquired throughout 2009 with an aggregate face amount of approximately \$42.8 million as part of an exchange for the retirement of \$114.1 million of its junior subordinated notes.
-During 2009, the Company's purchase of approximately \$42.8 million CDO bonds consisted of \$16.1 million of investment grade rated notes originally issued by the Company's CDO I issuing entity for a price of \$3.3 million, \$9.3 million originally issued by the Company's CDO II issuing entity for a price of \$3.1 million, and \$17.3 million originally issued by the Company's CDO III issuing entity for a price of \$5.4 million, resulting in a net gain on extinguishment of debt of \$31.0 million recorded in the 2009 Consolidated Statement of Operations.
-The exchange transaction resulted in the recording of \$65.2 million of additional CDO debt, of which \$42.3 million represents the portion of the Company's CDO bonds that were exchanged and \$22.9 million represents the estimated interest due on the reissued bonds through their maturity.
+During 2009, the Company's purchase of the approximately \$42.8 million of investment grade rated Class B, C, F, G and H notes originally issued by its three CDO issuing entities resulted in a net gain on extinguishment of debt of \$31.0 million recorded in its 2009 Consolidated Statement of Operations.
+The exchange transaction resulted in the recording of \$65.2 million of additional CDO debt, of which \$42.3 million represents the portion of the Company's CDO bonds that were exchanged and \$22.9 million represents the estimated interest due on the reissued bonds through their maturity, of which \$21.6 million remains at December 31, 2011.
 See "Junior Subordinated Notes" below for further details.